-Memory Hole - In order to improve compatibility, certain space in memory can be reserved for old style ISA cards that map memory between 15M-16M.
-Do not select the 15M-16M option unless you use the old style ISA card, otherwise the memory size may be reduced to 15 MB for some O.S.
+Memory Hole At 15M-16M - In order to improve compatibility, certain space in memory can be reserved for old style ISA cards that map memory between 15M-16M.
+Do not enable this feature unless you use the old style ISA card, otherwise the memory size may be reduced to 15 MB for some O.S.